Carl-Henric Svanberg: Career

 He and his wife Agneta, an associate professor at Uppsala University, filed for divorce on 17 September 2009.
 They were married for 26 years and have three children together.
-Svanberg is a dedicated fan of Djurgårdens IF and serves on the board of Djurgårdens IF Hockey.
+Svanberg is a dedicated fan of Djurgårdens IF and is on the board of Djurgårdens IF Hockey.
 He is a former ice hockey player himself, having played for IF Björklöven in Umeå during his youth.

 Svanberg has received the Lifetime Achievement Award, given out by the security trade magazine Detektor, for his work in Assa Abloy and Securitas, other notable recipients of the award have included Thomas Breglund former CEO of Securitas.

 Deepwater Horizon oil spill

-On 16 June 2010, Svanberg met with US President Barack Obama to discuss BP's responsibility for the effects of the Deepwater Horizon oil spill.
+In June 2010, Svanberg met with US President Barack Obama to discuss BP's responsibility for the effects of the Deepwater Horizon oil spill.
 He caused a PR uproar by afterwards expressing BP's concern for the common people along the Gulf Coast of the United States whose livelihood is threatened by the oil spill by saying "we care about the small people", drawing upon the Swedish vi bryr oss om de små människorna.
 The correct translation of the Swedish phrase would have been "little people".
 Svanberg subsequently apologized for the term, saying that he had "spoken clumsily".